The Peace of Westphalia

 seized the opportunity to put this political theory into action amidst the

-dilemma revolved around the fact that one of the most potent checks on Habsburg
+foreign policy dilemma revolved around the fact that one of the most potent

-power consisted of the Protestant heresy within its German territories.
+checks on Habsburg power consisted of the Protestant heresy within its German

-Protecting Catholicism, then, would mean helping the Habsburgs ever more
+territories.
+Protecting Catholicism, then, would mean helping the Habsburgs

-powerful and threatening.
-Thus, Richelieu initiated a new foreign policy based
+ever more powerful and threatening.
+Thus, Richelieu initiated a new foreign

-on the idea that the legitimacy of the ruler derived from the French “people,”
+policy based on the idea that the legitimacy of the ruler derived from the

-which meant that France could now support Protestant forces against the
+French “people,” which meant that France could now support Protestant forces

-Catholic Habsburgs without damaging the French monarch’s ability to generate
+against the Catholic Habsburgs without damaging the French monarch’s ability to

-compliance from the predominantly Catholic French people.
-This policy proved so
+generate compliance from the predominantly Catholic French people.
+This policy

 The pretence of a Catholic army fighting a Protestant